Education programs

 CSC offers education programs on a continuous-intake basis.
 This means inmates may begin a program any time there is space available.
 There are no set end dates for program assignments in education.
 The length of time that an offender will take part in these programs will depend on their needs and progress.

-The Adult Basic Education (ABE) programming is CSC's education priority.
-It covers Grades 1 to 12 (or equivalent).
-When the inmate completes Grade 12, they receive a secondary school diploma (or equivalent).
-Provincial ministries of education regulate ABE curriculum.
-Within ABE, there are four program levels that correspond to an inmate's education level.
+The Adult Basic Education (ABE) programming is CSC's priority for education.
+It covers grades 1 to 12.
+When an inmate completes Grade 12, they receive a secondary school diploma.
+Provincial ministries of education regulate the ABE curriculum.
+Within ABE, there are 4 program levels that correspond to an inmate's education level.
 While there are some provincial differences, program levels are generally grouped as:

 - ABE I = Grades 1 to 5 (Grade 6 and under in Quebec)